• Skip to primary navigation

 An easy apple compote is one of those recipes you want to have in your arsenal.
 It is so versatile it can be used in sweet or savory recipes and for pretty much any meal!
 Use it as an easy topping for pumpkin spice oatmeal, with maple granola in an easy yogurt parfait, or in place of maple syrup on whole wheat pancakes or buttermilk waffles.

-Break out the trusty apple compote at dinnertime to top fruity pork chops or toss with roasted winter squash.
-Then use it to fill caramel apple cupcakes, top vanilla bean ice cream, or spooned on top of a maple pound cake.
-You can also put it in my spiced apple scones or just on top!
+Break out the trusty apple compote at dinnertime to top fruity pork chops or toss with roasted spiced butternut squash.
+Then use it to fill caramel apple cupcakes, top vanilla bean ice cream, or spoon on top of a maple pound cake.
+You can also put it in my spiced apple scones or these apple cinnamon rolls!
 The options are truly endless!
-I say go apple picking and then make a large batch of my apple butter and this easy apple compote to tide you over the Fall and Winter months!

 What are the best apples for apple compote?